theobald-software/theobald-software.github.io/content/_en/xtract-is/table/properties.md

 {: .box-note }
 **Note:** the value *NULL* is supported.

+**MaxRows**<br>
+Specifies the maximum number of extracted records.
+0 Extracts the entire table.
+This property corresponds to the field *Row Limit* in the Table component's [Settings](./extraction-settings).

+**OrderBy**<br>
+Defines the table field that is used as the sort criterion for the result.

+**PackageSize**<br>
+Specifies the number of records retrieved per data package:
+- The default value is 20000 lines.
+- 0 means no packaging.
+- Not using packaging can lead to an RFC timeout for large data extracts.
+A package size between 15000 and 50000 is advisable for large amounts of data.

+This property corresponds to the field *Package Size* in the Table component's [Settings](./extraction-settings).

+{: .box-tip }
+**Recommendation:** Especially when executing a table extraction as a background job (see *Extract data in background job*), the package size plays an important role and should be chosen with regard to the total amount of data.

+**UseWideStrings**<br>
+Defines whether DT_WSTR / DT_NTEXT (true) or DT_STR / DT_TEXT (false) is used as the data type for string columns.

 **UseLegacyDateConversion**<br>
 The property **UseLegacyDateConversion** is used for migration of table extractions from Xtract IS versions < 5.0.0.
 The default value of this property is *False*.
 As a prerequisite for using **UseLegacyDateConversion** property, the **ConvertsDates** property must be set to *True*.
 Setting *UseLegacyDateConversion* to *True* does the following: